Former Mandan officer accused of sex crimes expected to plead guilty, trial canceled

 Warzecha, a 13-year police veteran, was placed on administrative leave at the onset of the investigation and fired a few days later.
 He was the handler of the Mandan department’s first K-9, Kupper.
 The dog joined the department in August 2019.

 Defense attorney Justin Vinje on Wednesday filed a request to cancel Warzecha’s trial, court records show.
-The prosecution on Thursday filed a proposal to amend the charges against Warzecha.
-The document wasn't yet available to the public on Monday.
+The prosecution on April 1 filed a proposal to amend the charges against Warzecha.

 Reach Travis Svihovec at 701-250-8260 or Travis.Svihovec@bismarcktribune.com